sainclersilva/ifood/README.md

 ### 8. Instalando as Dependências
 Isso instalará todas as bibliotecas necessárias para o projeto.

-- Após a criação do ambiente virtual, as dependências do projeto podem ser instaladas a partir do arquivo requirements.txt:
+- Após a criação do ambiente virtual, as dependências do projeto podem ser instaladas a partir do arquivo **requirements.txt**:
 - No PyCharm, abra o terminal integrado (Alt+F12 ou Cmd+Option+T no Mac).
 - No terminal, execute o comando: